 Providing your visitors with a simple means of sharing your online content is an essential feature to help your online marketing and expose your products to prospective customers who are not already familiar with your brand.

-Auto XML Sitemap
+Auto XML Sitemaps

 Note that the XML sitemap differs from an HTML sitemap which is designed to help human visitors find the content on your website.